seanox/devwex/manuals/en/starting.md

 >
 > The VM argument `libraries` is passed with the program call at startup.
 This
 > can then be used in the Java implementation and in the configuration.

-> [!TIP]
-> Seanox Control is a desktop-based administration tool for Seanox Devwex that
-> integrates as a tray icon and and allows the display of the operating status
+## Status

-> as well as access to the server control and server configuration in the local
+Shows information about the version, start and system time as well as the loaded modules and servers.

-> and remote network.
+## Restart

+Stops Seanox Devwex including all active modules and servers and restarts with reloaded configuration.
+If the new configuration contains any malfunctioning errors, the last used configuration will be reused.

+## Stop

+Terminates Seanox Devwex including all active modules and servers.

 - - -